 (1979) Dir.
 David Cronenberg

-***1/2If you need a map through this genuinely strange, disturbing picture then I'd say watch his subsequent film, SCANNERS first.
-SCANNERS is a zippy mind-expander with solid acting, exploding heads, Michael Ironside in his best role (his facial expressions when he's scanning are beyond brilliant) and--with a voice so deep it opens up a hole in the floor--Patrick McGoohan as a revolutionary pharmacologist.
-Here in BROOD-land it's a little less Hitchcockian and more straight-up horrifying in a gender/menstrual/reproductive disturbing.
-Oliver Reed is Dr. Raglan, the controversial creator of a very 70s form of gestalt therapy called 'psychoplasmics,' a method of externalizing rage that causes the body to break out in spots... or cancerous tubers or worse, little homicidal blonde moppets.
-Oliver Reed is Dr. Raglan, the mastermind psychiatrist who runs the place (Cronenberg has a thing for private clinics operated in the wintry wilderness of his home country - they make a great setting that no one but he ever thinks to use).
-Wildly unhinged Samantha Eggar is his star patient.
-Raglan has her put her deep into regressive therapy and won't let her concerned husband see her.
+***1/2If you need a map through this genuinely strange, disturbing Cronenberg picture, I'd say watch his subsequent film, SCANNERS first.
+That film is a zippy mind-expander with solid acting, exploding heads, Michael Ironside in his best role (his facial expressions when he's scanning are beyond brilliant).
+Here in BROOD-land things are a little less pleasingly Hitchcockian and more gender/menstrual/reproductive disturbing.
+Oliver Reed is Dr. Raglan, the controversial creator of a very 70s form of gestalt therapy called 'psychoplasmics.'
+A method of focusing rage that causes the body to break out in spots... or cancerous tubers or worse, little homicidal blonde moppets, it's the Freudian 'hysteric complex' writ large upon the body (instead of a paralyzed arm, an extra one).
+Wildly unhinged Samantha Eggar plays Raglan's star patient, so deep into his regressive therapy he won't let her concerned husband get in to see her.
 Their child, on the other hand, is brought in for weekends, but comes home traumatized and bruised.
 Weird and kind of ridiculous, it all goes down in another wintry remote experimental clinic (Cronenberg has a thing for private clinics operated in the wintry Canadian byways - socialized medicine, must be nice).